kaionabuco/shoui520.github.io/docs/routine.md

 **Q: So, what will I need to be doing from today until the 30th day?**

-As always you will need to do your Anki and grammar study.

-Your immersion will get more... complicated.
+A: As always, you will need to do your Anki and grammar study.
+As for your immersion, it will get more... complicated.
 You will need to balance reading that manga and your usual immersion.

-Shoving everything into the same day may be too difficult.

-I suggest replacing your reading practice with Yotsubato! instead of Japanese subtitles.
+Shoving everything into the same day might be too difficult.
+I suggest replacing your reading practice with Yotsuba&! instead of Japanese subtitles.
 It doesn't have to be every day if you don't want to.

-**Word looking up trick: The Yomichan Search Page**
+**Word looking up trick: The Yomitan Search Page**

-You can use Yomichan to search up words by typing it or copy and pasting it.
+You can use Yomitan to search up words by typing it or copy and pasting it.

-You will need to use the Yomichan search page to look up words from my Yotsubato Reading Helper.
+You will need to use the Yomitan search page to look up words from my Yotsubato Reading Helper.

-You can access the search page by clicking on the Yomichan icon in your browser extensions toolbar, and then clicking the magnifying glass icon.
+You can access the search page by clicking on the Yomitan icon in your browser extensions toolbar, and then clicking the magnifying glass icon.
 Or by pressing ++alt++++insert++

 **Q: How long will it actually take to read 100 pages?**